How Was Elastic Path Positioned in the Gartner Magic Quadrant for Digital Commerce? And, Why?

 These business-ready solutions pre-compose Elastic Path commerce capabilities, 3rd party applications, and key customizations to provide the fastest way to launch and start driving revenue while leveraging a Composable Commerce approach.
 By pre-integrated Elastic Path and third-party solutions (like Algolia for search, Contentful or Amplience for CMS, etc.), we remove the manual effort of stitching multiple solutions together from your team’s to-do list.
 Our library of Pre-Composed Solutions™ includes use-case specific assets for advanced B2B commerce, dealer-enabled D2C commerce, omnichannel commerce, retail-specific commerce, and more.

-- Catalog Composer & Product Content Management: Catalog and product data management in today’s commerce platforms is dated and rigid.
+- Catalog Composer & Product Content Management (now EP PXM): Catalog and product data management in today’s commerce platforms is dated and rigid.
 These solutions were built before brands had multiple dynamic routes-to-market and therefore, cannot support multiple accounts, business models, brands, geographies, or touchpoints without expensive and time-consuming customizations or workarounds.
 At Elastic Path we’ve reinvented catalog management so that you can finally keep up with the omnichannel needs of your business.

-Catalog Composer is built on the industry’s only fully decoupled omnichannel catalog architecture, introduced as part of Product Content Management, where products, hierarchies, and price books are all independent services within Elastic Path Commerce Cloud.
+Catalog Composer is built on the industry’s only fully decoupled omnichannel catalog architecture, where products, hierarchies, and price books are all independent services within Elastic Path Commerce Cloud.
 These capabilities streamline the otherwise arduous process of creating and managing eCommerce catalogs, resulting in a 5x time reduction compared to other eCommerce solutions.

 - Composable Commerce XA™: Another perceived area of risk with Composable Commerce centers around managing a solution composed of numerous different applications, all with their own support teams.
 For many brands questions like “Who do I call when an issue arises?
 How do I identify the root cause?
 Who will help me resolve it?” get in the way of committing to headless, microservices commerce.